 Yes.
-Your pension will be calculated in the same way as at Normal Retirement Date (see page 8) but based on Pensionable Salary and Pensionable Service at your date of retirement.
+Your pension will be calculated in the same way as at Normal Retirement Date (see page 8) using Pensionable Salary and Pensionable Service up to your date of retirement.

 You can also leave Pensionable Service at Normal Retirement Date while continuing to work for the Company.
 In this case your pension would be increased by a late retirement factor for the period up to your actual retirement.